Three-body universality in the B meson sector: Results

 \subsection{Bound states of three $\mathbf{B/B^*}$ mesons}

-We looked for solutions of the homogeneous integral equations (cf.~Subsec.~\ref{section_three_particle_bound_states}) corresponding to bound states of three $B/B^*$ mesons in all spin and isospin channels of the $Z_b B$, $Z'_b B$, $Z_b B^*$, and $Z'_b B^*$ systems discussed in Sec.~\ref{section_molecule_meson_scattering_amplitudes}.
+We searched for solutions of the homogeneous integral equations (cf.~Subsec.~\ref{section_three_particle_bound_states}) corresponding to bound states of three $B/B^*$ mesons in all spin and isospin channels of the $Z_b B$ and $Z'_b B\,(I=1/2,3/2,\,S=1)$, as well as $Z_b B^*$ and $Z'_b B^*\,(I=1/2,3/2,\,S=0,1,2)$ systems discussed in Sec.~\ref{section_molecule_meson_scattering_amplitudes}, repectively.
 No such solutions were found.
 As a consequence, there is no Efimov effect with three $B/B^*$ mesons.
 Heuristically, this can be understood from the effective number of interacting pairs, which is smaller than two in all channels.
 Moreover, the amplitudes are independent of the cutoff $\Lambda$ for sufficiently large $\Lambda$ and three-body forces do not enter at leading order.

 Next we focus on $ZB$ scattering in the different channels.
 Due to the suppression of three-body forces, this is completely predicted by the $Z_b$ and $Z'_b$ binding energies to leading order and the cutoff $\Lambda$ in the integral equations in Sec.~\ref{section_molecule_meson_scattering_amplitudes} can be removed.
-Note that we will not show numerical results for $Z'_b B$ scattering, since $B \simeq 4.7 \: \mbox{MeV} \geq 0.1 \: \mbox{MeV} \simeq B'$ and a purely elastic scattering process without coupling to the $Z_b B^*$ system is not possible (cf.~the discussion in Sec.~\ref{section_observables}).
+Note that we will not show numerical results for $Z'_b B$ scattering, since a purely elastic scattering process without coupling to the $Z_b B^*$ system is not possible (cf.~the discussion in Sec.~\ref{section_observables}).